coderjoe/dockerfile-ruby/README.md

-# A ruby-install image for Docker
+# A ruby image for Docker

 Source for [coderjoe/ruby](https://registry.hub.docker.com/u/coderjoe/ruby),
 a Docker image intended to be used as the base for images which need to install